uploadcare/uploadcare-ios/README.markdown

 ### Delegate object

 `UPCUploadController` delivers the results of user interaction to a delegate object that should be set using it's `uploadDelegate` property (not to be confused with `delegate` property).
 The delegate is expected to conform to [UPCUploadDelegate](https://github.com/uploadcare/uploadcare-ios/blob/master/UploadcareWidget/UPCUploadDelegate.h) formal protocol.
-Implement it's optional methods to get notified when an upload starts, continues, finishes, or fails, the user closes the controller and so on.
+Implement it's optional methods to get notified when an upload starts, continues, finishes, or fails, the user dismisses the controller and so on.

 ## Appearance